omriuz/CANNABOT/README.md

 ![image](https://github.com/user-attachments/assets/53a87dd3-f904-4f4c-a614-0a6491149260)

 ## Overview
 CANNABOT is a chat-bot designed to recommend the perfect cannabis strains based on individual patient needs.
-Developed as part of our Bachelor's Degree final project, CANNABOT leverages OpenAI API, Twilio integration, Python programming, and Retrieval-Augmented Generation (RAG) to deliver accurate and personalized recommendations.
+Developed as part of our Bachelor's Degree final project, CANNABOT leverages OpenAI API, Twilio integration, Python programming, and Retrieval-Augmented Generation (RAG) system to deliver accurate and personalized recommendations.

 ## Features
 * Personalized Recommendations: Using a custom dataset, CANNABOT provides tailored strain suggestions based on user input.